 Come meet some really great folks and learn more about Project GROW and ongoing volunteer opportunities!

 We are always recruiting garden volunteers during our growing season May-September.
-Volunteers needed for watering, mowing, fence mending, weeding, harvesting and local pantry delivery July-October.
+Volunteers needed for watering, mowing, weeding, harvesting and local pantry delivery July-October.
 All hands on deck again in mid-October (until snow falls) when we put the “beds to bed” for the winter again.
 That job involves a lot of shoveling leaf mulch onto the beds and planting garlic for next Spring!

 We are always looking for volunteers to lead seasonal food preservation workshops or teach classes on interesting subjects related to gardening and nutrition throughout the year.